cuamckuu/wtfpython/README.md

     array([[1, 3],
        [5, 7]])
     ```
-    Note: this will work for any number of dimensions.
+    Примечание: this will work for any number of dimensions.
 You can even select slice in first and last dimension and ignore the middle ones this way (`n_dimensional_array[firs_dim_slice, ..., last_dim_slice]`)
     + In [type hinting](https://docs.python.org/3/library/typing.html) to indicate only a part of the type (like `(Callable[..., int]` or `Tuple[str, ...]`))
     + You may also use Ellipsis as a default function argument (in the cases when you want to differentiate between the "no argument passed" and "None value passed" scenarios).